sagemath/trac_to_gh/Issue 9030.md

 # Issue 9030: rubiks is building part 32-bit and part 64-bit on OpenSolaris x64.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9030

 Original creator: drkirkby